 We have audited the consolidated financial statements of Public Prep Charter School Academies as of and for the year ended June 30, 2022, and have issued our report thereon dated November 30, 2022, which contained an unmodified opinion on those financial statements.
 Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
 The other financial information hereinafter is presented for purposes of additional analysis and are not required parts of the consolidated financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements and certain additional procedures, including procedures applied in the audit of the consolidated financial statements and other records used to prepare the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements and certain additional procedures, including procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the consolidated financial statements for the year ended June 30, 2022, as a whole.